 Dr. Lisa Nevárez' article on vampire children and their mothers, in which she discusses novels by Stephen King and John Avjide Lindqvist, has been accepted by the peer-reviewed Journal of the Fantastic in the Arts.
 Also, to celebrate the 20th anniversary of the release of the film Interview With the Vampire, Warner Bros. released a Blu-ray of the film on October 1.
 Accompanying the film is a documentary, "Lestat, Louis, and the Vampire Phenomenon."
 Dr. Nevárez is among the vampire scholars interviewed for and appearing in the documentary.
-Finally, her essay on Latina vampires in graphic novels will appear in a collection on vampires and race, edited by Dr. U. Melissa Anyiwo; Sense Publishers expects a late 2014/early 2015 publication date.
+Finally, her essay on Latina vampires in graphic novels will appear in a collection on vampires and race, Darker Than the Night, edited by Dr. U. Melissa Anyiwo; Sense Publishers expects a 2015 publication date.
+In April she will be presenting a paper on Justin Cronin’s post-apocalyptic vampires at the national meeting of the Popular Culture Association.
+In September she is looking forward to attending the Open Graves, Open Minds conference in England, where she will speak about feral children in zombie apocalypse texts.
 Finally, check out this link to her edited collection of essays, The Vampire Goes to College: Essays on Teaching with the Undead!